 Most likely you will start this day in A Gudiña and finish it in Campobecerros after 20 kilometers, or continue on 14.4 more kilometers for a whopping total of 34.4, to A Laza.

-From A Venda da Capela, it is a lofty walk for 7.5 kilometers, including a small altitude push, then a steep descent into Campobecerros at 10 kilometers, a climb out, then a long and steep, 10 kilometer descent into A Laza.
+From A Venda da Capela, it is a lofty walk for 7.5 kilometers, including a small altitude push, then a steep descent into Campobecerros at 10 kilometers, a climb out, then a long and steep, almost 10 kilometer descent into A Laza.

 We hired the hospitalero from O Albergue da Rosario to drive us back up the mountain to A Venda da Capela, precisely where we left off the day before.
 After breakfast, we had said goodbye for the day, to Miguel, Nadine and Norm who were walking onward from Campobecerros to A Laza, where we would all meet up at the Pensión Casa Blanco Conde that afternoon.